 Another amazing thing about living in South Korea is the food!
 You probably read before that Korean food is absolutely delicious.

-However, after 1 year moving to Seoul, we decided to stop eating meat, from one day to another.
+However, after 1 year of moving to Seoul, we decided to stop eating meat, from one day to another.
 Just trying to do our part to save the environment.
-And although the food in Korean is mostly meat based, we were surprised to find so many alternative dishes for vegetarians or at least seafood.
+Although the food in Korea is mostly meat-based, we were surprised to find so many alternative dishes for vegetarians or at least seafood.
 By the way we listed the best Vegan places in Seoul here and the best Vegan restaurants in Jeju here.

 Living in South Korea

 “Bali – Bali”!
 You will hear Koreans say that a lot.
-Basically it means hurry-up or going fast.
+Basically, it means hurry up or going fast.
 Indeed, everything is super fast in Korea.
-Ordering food, online deliveries, basically any kind of services you get is generally very fast and efficient.
+Ordering food, online deliveries, basically any kind of service you get is generally very fast and efficient.

-Another point which surprised us, is what South Korea went through in its history.
+Another point that surprised us, is what South Korea went through in its history.
 The country has been invaded multiple times.
 Between 1910 and 1945, South Korea was part of the Empire of Japan following an annexation.
 By learning more about the history of Korea it helped us to understand Korea much better.
-As a results of all the wars and invasion Korea was quite a poor country for a long time.
-However, Korean are very resilient and managed to rebuilt the country many times, and it is today one of the wealthiest and most modern country in the world.
+As a result of all the wars and invasions Korea was quite a poor country for a long time.
+However, Koreans are very resilient and managed to rebuild the country many times, and it is today one of the wealthiest and most modern countries in the world.

-Another aspect of what war brought to Korea, is a sense of solidarity amongst its people.
+Another aspect of what war brought to Korea is a sense of solidarity amongst its people.
 One event that really astonished us, was the gold-collecting campaign.
-Indeed, in 1998, South Korea had about USD 304 billion in foreign debit to the IMF.
+Indeed, in 1998, South Korea had about USD 304 billion in foreign debt to the IMF.
 As a national sacrifice, 3.5 million Korean donated their gold to the government to repay part of the debt.
 About 227 tons of gold were collected during that event.
 Impressive, right?!
+This event has been called The Gold-Collecting-Campaign.

 Lastly, all these foreign invasions over the years into Korea also brought a certain mistrust against foreigners even up until today.
-We are pretty sure that Korean do not really mean it, but sometimes we felt a bit unwelcomed.
-For example at the very early stage of COVID, Korean would not allow foreigner to visit restaurants or other public places.
+We are pretty sure that Koreans do not really mean it, but sometimes we feel a bit unwelcome.
+For example at the very early stage of COVID, Koreans would not allow foreigners to visit restaurants or other public places.
 For us living in Korea for a few years and then being rejected from a restaurant felt very discriminatory.

 Our weekends are usually quite full and vary depending on the seasons.
 But here is what our typical weekend would look like: Friday night meeting friends in Hongdae for drinks and dinner.
 We especially like places called Izakayas.
 Izakaya is a Japanese word which basically means “stay-drink-place.”.
 It is usually a great spot to grab a drink and eat some simple Japanese food.